How to Execute Shell Commands in a Remote Machine in Python

 Executing Scripts

-Now that you know how you can execute commands one by one, let's dive a little bit deeper and execute entire shell (.sh) scripts.
+Now that you know how to execute commands one by one, let's dive a little bit deeper and execute entire shell (.sh) scripts.

 Consider this script (named "script.sh"):